Key takeaways

 Investing in the stock market goes far beyond selecting a profitable company.
-The key to portfolio diversification is understanding how the stock market is organized so you can allocate your funds accordingly.
+The key to portfolio diversification is understanding how the stock market is organised so you can allocate your funds accordingly.
 Read on to learn about stock sectors that are popular both in Australia and around the world.

 What are stock sectors?